BerkeleyLearnVerify/Scenic_Website/index.md

 # Scenic use cases
 useCaseTitle: "Wide Range of Applications"
 useCaseIntroduction: "Proven use cases across multiple domains.
 We currently support several simulators by default in Scenic.
-If you have a new domain interface, let us know!"
+If you have a new simulator you'd like to interface to Scenic, or a new application domain, let us know!"

 # Scenic papers/talks
 papersTitle: "Relevant Papers & Talks"